al-ce/karaml/README.md

 - Aliases for symbols, shifted keys, and complex names (e.g.
   `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
 - Define your own aliases for keycodes and modifiers!
-- 'Special event' shorthands, e.g. app launchers, shell commands, notifications, and more
+- Template for app launchers, shell commands, notifications, and more by default
+- Define your own templates for shell commands!
 - Accepts regular Karabiner JSON in an 'appendix' table so all cases Karaml can't or doesn't plan to handle can still be in one config
 - Automatically update your `karabiner.json` or write to the complex